vmsmith/CookBook/chicken_volaille.md

 * 1/2 tablespoon of minced shallot
 * 2 1/2 tablespoons of butter
 * 1/4 teaspoon of lemon juice
+* 1/8 of a cup of chicken stock
+* 1/8 of a cup of Madeira wine or dry white vermouth
+* 1/2 cup of whipping cream
+* Freshly minced parsley

 #### Preparation